Hugo-W/feature-PAC/README.md

 ### Install dependencies

-The overall installation process is fast, given that the main dependencies are already pre-installed in the provided conda environment.
-Installing from scratch in a new conda environment should take onyl a few minutes.
+The overall installation process is simple and fast, given that the main dependencies are already pre-installed in the provided conda environment.
+Installing from scratch in a new conda environment should take only a few minutes.
+It is mainly about setting up the right path for some of the utility functions.

 Firstly, clone the repository and navigate to the root folder of the repository: